 Under Exemption 7, "the government must demonstrate that (1) the document was compiled for law enforcement purposes, and (2) release of the material would result in one of the harms enumerated in the statute," Ortiz v.
 Dep't of Health and Human Servs., 70 F.3d 729, 732 (2d Cir.
 1995)-in the case of 7(C), an "unwarranted invasion of personal privacy."
-If there is a "personal privacy interest recognized by the statute," Nat'l Archives and Records Admin. v.
+If there is a "personal privacy interest recognized by the statute," courts consider whether the "privacy claim is outweighed by the public interest in disclosure."
+Nat'l Archives and Records Admin. v.
 Favish, 541 U.S. 157, 160 (2004); see also Dep't of Veterans Affairs, 958 F.2d at 510 ("[O]nce a more than de minimis privacy interest is implicated the competing interests at stake must be balanced in order to decide whether disclosure is permitted under FOIA.").